Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Methods and Challenges to Measuring Fairness in AI

 \subsection{Measuring fairness in educational algorithms}

 Researchers working on educational algorithms, recognizing that their systems are not exempt from the same threats to fairness as in AI systems more broadly, have begun to apply methods for evaluating the disparate impact of educational algorithms, predominantly applying group-based approaches to conceptualizing fairness.
 In their review of the state of algorithmic fairness in education, Kizilcec and Lee (2020) discuss existing approaches to assessing fairness in educational algorithms, including research evaluating how the accuracy of a system designed to detect students' affect (e.g., confusion, frustration, boredom) differed for groups of students in urban and rural schools \citep{ocumpaugh2014population}; research evaluating how the accuracy of a model designed to predict the likelihood of student dropout differed by the gender of the student \citep{gardner19}, and more \citep{doroudi2019fairer,lee2020evaluation,kizilcec2020algorithmic}.
 In spite of extant work that takes a more critical lens to understanding such phenomena -- such as work exploring the ethical implications of resource allocation based on automated prediction \citep{prinsloo14} or the implications of making decisions to de-prioritize individual support on the basis of group outcome measures \citep{scholes16} -- such critical work has been sidelined in favor of group-based fairness approaches, popular in the AI and machine learning community more broadly, as exemplified by Kizilcec and Lee (2020).
 The implicit assumption of much work on algorithmic fairness, made explicit in Kizilcec and Lee (2020) is that ``the innovation is beneficial in general'' and the work to be done is to ensure that the benefits are fairly distributed (a stance echoed in recent work by other educational AI researchers as well, as reported in \cite{holmes2021ethics}).
-Such an approach, however, fails to address the classes of representational harms previously described and fails to address the second-order consequences of data collection; and, more fundamentally, there is good reason to be skeptical that this optimistic assumption is in fact true.
+Such an approach, however, fails to address the classes of representational harms previously described and fails to address the second-order consequences of data collection; and, more fundamentally, there is good reason to be skeptical that this optimistic assumption is in fact true (see Holstein and Doroudi, this volume, for more discussion of various frames \citep[cf.][]{selbst19} with which to understand ethics in educational AI).